Sweating the Score: Can Video Games Be a Form of Exercise?

 There are two spots commonly used to take a pulse: the carotid artery in the neck and the radial artery in the wrist.
 Figure 2 shows the location of both these arteries.

-- For descriptions on how to find these spots, check out the website.
+- For descriptions on how to find these spots, check out the resources in the bibliography.

 - Practice finding and taking pulse measurements from both spots and decide which is easiest for you.